Complex Regional Pain Syndrome

 What is Complex Regional Pain Syndrome?

-- Each case is different and the pain team must determine the best course of therapy for each individual.
-Treatments can consist of medication, injections or procedures, or a combination.
+Each case is different, so our pain team must determine the best course of therapy for each individual.
+Treatments can consist of medication, injections, or procedures—or a combination.
 For some patients, spinal cord stimulation is an option.

-Patients need to understand that the painful limb is not damaged and does not need to be rested to “heal”.
-One cannot trust the pain sensation as an indication of the condition of the limb.
-Acknowledging that the limb is not really damaged is the key to overcoming the stress, anxiety, fear, anger, and depression that often accompany CRPS.
-Negative emotions actually increase the pain; whereas, positive thoughts actually decrease the pain.
-In conjunction with physical therapy, psychological therapy often is prescribed to teach coping skills and how to replace negative thoughts with positive ones.
+Patients need to understand that the painful limb is not damaged, so it doesn’t need to be rested to “heal.”
+Acknowledging this is the key to overcoming the stress, anxiety, fear, anger, and depression that often accompany CRPS.
+Together with physical therapy, psychological therapy often is prescribed to teach coping skills, including how to replace negative thoughts with positive ones.

 What Sets Us Apart?